fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 This is one of the main remarks when talking with PAT and RET: While a lot of data is available it lacks even the most basic form of relationship between the different data sets.
 They explained it on the example of Tripadvisor: While they have an impressive dataset for certain kind of data, it is not possible to relate it properly with for example Via Francigena.
 These are the kind of challenges they would like to see solved with Linked Data and that is where they need support by a tool.

 Another example from PAT and RET shows how this can be useful for app developers and in the end for tourists visiting the regions.
-To promote local wines both regions provide a website called *Strada del Vino*, where one can find information about specific wines its wineyards.
+To promote local wines both regions provide a website called *Strada del Vino*, where one can find information about specific wines its wine yards.
 The two websites[^winepat][^wineret] are completely independent of each other and look pretty much different.
 In PAT there are more websites, among them *VisitTrentino*[^visittrentino], the official website for Trentino tourism and *TasteTrentino*[^tastetrentino], which provide data for *Strada del Vino* as well.
 Also most of the content is only available in Italian language excluding visitors from other countries which minimal or no Italian skills.
 Solutions for the future need to support multiple languages; RDF can facilitate this process by providing a data model which supports multiple languages by design.

 ![Strada del Vino Trentino](img/VinoTrentino.png)

 From a data perspective, it would probably be quite straightforward to generalize the information that is made available for the tourist.
 It could consists of:

-* Spacial datasets, providing shapes and/or coordinates of
+* Spatial datasets, providing shapes and/or coordinates of
-    - wine yards, cheese makers, apple producers
+    - Wine yards, cheese makers, apple producers
-    - wine regions
+    - Wine regions
-    - wine cellars, agricultural tours, events
+    - Wine cellars, agricultural tours, events
 * Metadata for those data sets like
-    - who provides wine tasting
+    - Who provides wine tasting
-    - ratings & prices won by wine yards
+    - Ratings & prices won by wine yards
-    - pricing, price-ranges
+    - Pricing, price-ranges
-    - opening hours where appropriate
+    - Opening hours where appropriate
-    - information about shipping to foreign/overseas countries
+    - Information about shipping to foreign/overseas countries
-    - import/tax restrictions for foreign countries
+    - Import/tax restrictions for foreign countries
-    - information about distributors of this particular wine in foreign countries
+    - Information about distributors of this particular wine in foreign countries
 * Generic information about wine like
     - Types and explanations of different raisins
     - Characters of wine, related to what is available in the region
     - Some historical context (could be plaintext)
     - Linking a specific wine with certain types of meals
-    - Special offers which are available (obviously liked with where where)
+    - Special offers which are available (obviously liked with where)
     - Information about rare and special wines, for example addressed at wine connoisseur
-    - which wines did Julius Caesar drink while building the Roman Empire
+    - Which wines did Julius Caesar drink while building the Roman Empire

 ![Strada del Vino Toscana](img/VinoToscana.png)

 *Strada del Vino* in RET and *TasteTrentino* in PAT just contain of and show a small subset of this data.
 Not all information might be available as of now but this is mainly related to the fact that it is just too much work to create a proprietary application for each region.
 Linked Data can change this as every region would use the same schemas for describing the data and an application developer could easily add new regions that provide the necessary data sets.
-It would also motivate wine yards, farmers, agricultural tour providers, breeders and other tourist facilities to provide more information about thems to get better visibility in the application and thus generate more revenue.
+It would also motivate wine yards, farmers, agricultural tour providers, breeders and other tourist facilities to provide more information about them to get better visibility in the application and thus generate more revenue.
 Instead of just providing the raw data about them they can and should also link to related content, which is available in the Linked Data Cloud.
 This will increase the value of POIs and events and, at the same time, enable those POIs and events to return more interesting results to the tourist/consumer of the data and again increasing visibility and outreach for the independent tourist facilities.

 ### Datasets and use cases

 The use cases of Fusepool P3 are not limited to those presented in this document.
 However, within the project runtime it is only realistic to work with a subset of data available.
 Additional data sets that could be transformed to Linked Open Data are:

 * Additional mobility data: Real time data (traffic, bus position etc.), bike sharing, car rental etc.
-* All kind of accomodations
+* All kind of accommodations
 * Museums
 * Recipes from the region
 * Cultural heritage as documented in archives and libraries